-(g) Funds, Assets and Information Employment & Responsibilities of a Director Observe confidentiality.
+Information Official husiness matters and official should be Information Observe confidentiality.
 A director should keep secure and confidential all non-public information he may acquire or learn by reason of his position as director.
-He should not reveal confidential information to unauthorized persons without the authority of the Board Revised Manual on Corporate Official business matters and affairs should be kept in strict confidence and should not be divulged much less discussed with outsiders.
-Inquiries or requests for information should be referred to the Department Head for reply.
-(6) Labor Laws & Policies Governance: Policies are in accordance with the Philippine Labor Code (h) Disciplinary action Members of the Board should act in the best interest of the Corporation in a manner characterized by transparency, accountability and fairness.
+He should not reveal confidential information to unauthorized persons without the authority of the Board Official business matters and affairs should be kept in strict confidence and should not be divulged much less discussed with outsiders.
+Inquiries or requests for information should be referred to the Department Head for reply. (g) Employment & Labor Laws & Policies Revised Manual on Corporate Governance: Policies are in accordance with the Philippine Labor Code (h) Disciplinary action Members of the Board should act in the best interest of the Corporation in a manner characterized by transparency, accountability and fairness.
 He should also exercise leadership, prudence and integrity in directing the Corporation towards sustained progress.
 A director should follow the norms of conduct as enumerated in the Revised Manual of Corporate Governance.
 The Management may suspend, remove or dismiss any Officer or employee for a just cause as provided for in this Manual or when authorized by existing laws upon proper application for clearance with the Department of Labor and Employment.
 Causes or offenses enumerated in the Company Personnel Manual will merit termination of the services of the employee found guilty besides the imposition of other penalties as may be determined by the Management. (i) Whistle Blower The Board of Directors shall ensure the protection of any reporting member of the board, officer or employee of any violations of any company rules and regulation and governmental laws.
 This is done through implementation of whistle blower policies wherein members of the Board, officer or employee are encouraged to voice out any problems within the Company without fear of retaliation No formal company policy (j) Conflict Resolution If an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately disclose it and should not participate in the decision-making process.
 A director who has a continuing material conflict of interest should seriously consider resigning from his position.
-A conflict of interest shall be considered material if the director's personal or business No formal company policy interest is antagonistic to that of the Corporation, or stands to acquire or gain financial advantage at the expense of the Corporation.
+A conflict of interest shall be considered material if the director's personal or business interest is antagonistic to that No formal company policy advantage at the expense of the Corporation.